How to Become a Utilization Review Nurse

 While UR nursing is not as physically demanding as caring for patients on the hospital floor, the work requires other kinds of stamina.
 These professionals must be able to sit for long periods of time and focus on complicated tasks.
 An excellent phone presence, attention to detail and decision-making skills are also essential.

 UR nurses are team players who work closely with physicians, nurses, health care providers, patients, family members and insurance company personnel.
 Success in this domain requires excellent communication and interpersonal skills.
-Diplomacy and objectivity are also valuable qualities, as UR nurses sometimes face difficult decisions when balancing patient care against cost.
+Diplomacy and objectivity are also valuable qualities, since UR nurses sometimes face difficult decisions when balancing patient care against cost.

 Opportunities for Advancement